m10x/m10x.github.io/content/posts/bugbounty-wcp.md

 ## Prolog
 In 2021, I chose web cache poisoning as the topic for [my bachelor's thesis](https://hackmanit.de/images/download/thesis/Automated-Scanning-for-Web-Cache-Poisoning-Vulnerabilities.pdf).
 I chose it because of the excellent papers [Practical Web Cache Poisoning](https://portswigger.net/research/practical-web-cache-poisoning) (2018, James Kettle), [Your Cache Has Fallen: Cache-Poisoned Denial-of-Service Attack](https://cpdos.org/) (2019, Hoai Viet Nguyen, Luigi Lo Iacono, and Hannes Federrath)​, and [Web Cache Entanglement: Novel Pathways to Poisoning](https://portswigger.net/research/web-cache-entanglement) (2020, James Kettle)​.
 I gathered all the known web cache poisoning techniques, sorted them into categories, and bundeled them into a scanner: the [Web Cache Vulnerability Scanner (WCVS)](https://github.com/Hackmanit/Web-Cache-Vulnerability-Scanner).
 Additionally, I scanned 51 of the top 1000 websites for web cache poisoning.
 However, the results weren't that great.
 There were too many false positives, and only 11 instances of non-malicious cached content injections.

 Nevertheless, throughout the years, I maintained the scanner, fixing bugs and adding and improving techniques.
 The positive feedback was motivating, and a few bug bounty hunters thanked me for helping them earn good money using the scanner.
 Every once in a while, I thought about running the scanner against some bug bounties again.
-This finally led me to my next free time project: Improving the scanner and running it against bug bounties!
+This finally led me to my next spare-time project: Improving the scanner and running it against bug bounties!

 ## Automation is Key
 Because of my time constraints, I needed to make the process as efficient as possible.
 Thus, I created scripts for the following: